 Shari’s Berries is owned by 1-800-Flowers, which has multiple brands under its many-petaled umbrella, including Harry & David, FruitBouquets.com, 1-800-Baskets, and more.
 Between these brands, there are dozens of chocolate-covered strawberry selections.

-Choose berries with lettering that spells out different messages, berries that come with donuts, or berries that come with cheesecake pops.
-There are colorful, champagne-infused, white chocolate-covered strawberries, and wedding-themed strawberries in little chocolate tuxedos and white chocolate bridal gowns.
-There are emoji and ladybug-shaped strawberries and even chocolate-covered jalapenos.
+Choose berries with lettering that spells out different messages, berries covered in edible glitter, or berries that come with cheesecake pops.
+There are colorful, champagne-infused, white chocolate-covered strawberries and even emoji and ladybug-shaped strawberries.

 Prices and shipping options vary.
 Some orders are fulfilled by local shops, while others must be shipped overnight from farther afield.
 Expect to pay more than $50, unless you are already a “celebrations passport” holder.
 For a yearly fee of around $30, customers with a passport receive free nationwide shipping on eligible items.